Marco Marraccini, AIA

 - AIA Student Foundation Scholarship Award for his studies at MIT

-Marco describes his house as a craft store that exploded.
-As the father of an eight-year-old daughter, he has been making and building doll houses, jewelry and toys with her since she was two.
-Now she is taking the reins – inventing, sketching, and designing her own independent creations.
-Along with his graphic designer wife, the family is constantly making things together.
+Marco describes his house as an art studio in flux.
+As the father of a middle school daughter, he has been making and building doll houses, jewelry and toys with her since she was two.
+Now his daughter is writing, sketching, and designing her own independent creations.
+Along with his graphic designer wife, the family is constantly working on creative projects together and seeking out cultural opportunities in the city and beyond.

 310.838.8998 ext 205